Portland Pilots men's basketball

 The Portland Pilots men's basketball team represents the University of Portland, located in Portland, Oregon, United States, in NCAA Division I basketball competition.
 They have played their home games at the Chiles Center since 1984, and are members of the West Coast Conference.
+The Pilots have appeared two times in the NCAA Division I men's basketball tournament, most recently in 1996.

 Postseason results

 NCAA tournament

 The Pilots have appeared in two NCAA tournaments.
 Their combined record is 0–2.

 CIT results

 The Pilots have appeared in four CollegeInsider.com Tournaments.
 Their combined record is 0–4.